 When Chloe Davis was twelve, six teenage girls went missing in her small Louisiana town.
 By the end of the summer, Chloe’s father had been arrested as a serial killer and promptly put in prison.
 Chloe and the rest of her family were left to grapple with the truth and try to move forward while dealing with the aftermath.

 Debut novels are either the easiest to review or the hardest to review.
-No inbetween.
-To be honest I was skeptical at first with portrayal of our main character Chloe, but as the story went on, I seemed to understand her a little more.
-The book is not desciption heavy, you don’t waste time on appearances or how things look unless they are of importance.
-This is something I didn’t pick up on at first but it made it so much easier to read so quick.
+No in-between.
+To be honest, I was skeptical at first about the portrayal of our main character Chloe, but as the story went on, I seemed to understand her a little more.
+The book is not a description heavy, you don’t waste time on appearances or how things look unless they are of importance.
+This is something I didn’t pick up on at first but it made it so much easier to read so quickly.

-If you are looking for a murder mystery thriller that has a good pace and enough twists to get you dizzy than add this to your bookshelf.
-I thought I had this book figured out by page 60, only to doubt myself, question everything and then be rewarded with the reality of the novel.
+If you are looking for a murder mystery thriller that has a good pace and enough twists to get you dizzy then add this to your bookshelf.
+I thought I had this book figured out by page 60.
+Only to doubt myself, question everything, and then be rewarded with the reality of the novel.
 Looking forward to what this author has to offer in the future!

 The “Must Reads”

 The Song of Achilles

 Length: 378 pages